Contact Us for a Free Consultation (213) 542-0979

 The question becomes what are they going to have to plead to and what are going to be the terms of any probation or any sentence that they get.
 Part of that has to do with negotiation, commonly known as plea bargaining.
 So, this issue comes up all the time of what can the client and the attorney gives the prosecutors prior to any negotiation?

-The same things you give the prosecutors, a lot of time I'll give that same thing to the judge if I'm going to argue to the judge to get a particular sentence that I deem is appropriate under the circumstances of the case.
+The same things you give the prosecutors a lot of time, I'll give that same thing to the judge if I'm going to argue with the judge to get a particular sentence that I deem appropriate under the case's circumstances.

 Knowing How the Prosecutor Deals with Los Angeles Criminal Cases